VoelckN/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Three HTML pages: Login, Language/Lesson Selection, and Writing Practice.
+- **HTML** - Four HTML pages: Login, Language/Lesson Selection, Writing Practice, and Friends Leaderboard.
 - **CSS** - Good styling to different screen sizes, consistent branding & colors.
 - **React** - Provides login feature, displays language choices.
+Used in tracing feature of exercises.
 - **Service** - Backend service with endpoints for:
     - Login
+    - Language data from outside dictionary API
+    - and more!
-- **DB/Login** - Stores users, language data in databases.
+- **DB/Login** - Stores users, their progress per langauge, language data in databases.
 - **WebSocket** - Provides progress-saving capabilities as well as friends leaderboard updates.

 ## 🚀 AWS deliverable